Showing posts with label Shoot 'em ups - Zaxxon. Show all posts

 Fly, dodge, shoot, die!

-Leviathan is a Zaxxon-inspired (cough.. ripoff) isometric shooter released in 1987 by English Software.
-Interestingly, this is one of the oldest Atari ST games that I own even if it narks me.
-What, I hear you cry?
+Leviathan is a Zaxxon-inspired isometric shooter released in 1987 by English Software.
+Interestingly, this is one of the oldest Atari ST games that I own, even if it narks me.
 Yep, every time I attempt to play it, I get nowhere.
-Either I'm crashing into the landscape or some canny alien smashes into me kamikaze style!
+Either I'm crashing into the landscape, or some alien smashes into me kamikaze style!

-The box is one of those squishy DM types that never lasts very long but, I must admit, mine is in quite good condition considering.
+The box is one of those squishy DM types that never lasts long, but I admit, mine is in good condition considering.
 The back cover has an incredible line, "A space shoot 'em up to end all space shoot 'em ups!".
-That's a bold statement if ever there was one and it kinda makes you wonder if it's true?
-Hmm, anyhow if you wanna see some professionally-captured photographs of my boxed game, then continue to scroll past this amazing review.
+That's a bold statement if ever there was one, and it makes you wonder if it's true.
+Anyhow, if you wanna see some professionally-captured photographs of my box, then scroll down past this amazing review.

-Okay, so the storyline is pretty thin on the ground but it takes place over three different planetary zones in the darkness of space.
-Now, I'll only ever get to see the first one (of course) but they are: Moonscape, Cityscape and Greekscape.
-As you might have guessed, each level is stuffed with aliens that need blasting into smithereens.
+So the storyline is pretty thin, but it takes place over three different planetary zones in the darkness of space.
+Now, I'll only ever get to see the first one, but they are: Moonscape, Cityscape and Greekscape.
+As you might have guessed, each is stuffed with aliens that need blasting into smithereens.

-Okay, shall I try and shoot those boxy aliens?
+Shall I try to shoot the boxy aliens?
 Or race off in the hope that I might flee to safety?

 I must admit, the landscapes are quite desolate but still superb in both look and design.